 Wake Up Earlier– Pleeeeeease don’t come after me with the pitchforks for this one, but have you ever gotten up with the sun and padded barefoot around the house, preparing a cup of coffee and letting yourself wake up slowly?
 SO relaxing, and it gives you such a pleasant jumpstart on the day.
 I think it’s comparable to my next tip…

-Treat Yo Self-Listen, I love being healthy and working out as much as the next nearly 9-months pregnant lady, but sometimes you just have to go get a chocolate scone and a coffee while your child is at preschool.
-If they aren’t in school, snag one for nap time to indulge in.
-And, if they don’t nap and aren’t in school…you are in my prayers.
+Treat Yo Self–Listen, I love being healthy and working out as much as the next person, but sometimes you just have to go get a chocolate scone and a coffee while your child is at preschool/daycare/with a grandparent/etc. If they aren’t in school, snag one for nap time to indulge in.
+And, if they don’t nap and aren’t in school or have a place to hang out for you to get some respite…you are in my prayers.
 But seriously though; there is something so indulgent about a treat like that every once and awhile.

 Get a Pedicure- This goes for moms AND dads, because there is nooooo shame in the pedicure game.
+If they’re open and operating in smart ways near where you live, it’s bound to be a mood changer.
 Everyone needs a leg massage and cuticle care once in awhile, and a pedicure is the best way to zone out for an hour every few weeks when your kiddo is with another caregiver.
 Or, alternatively, if you have a kid who’s old enough to get one, take them with you!
 It’s not going to be the spa day for the ages, but it will be an amazing way to sneak in some self-care while also still creating memories with your child.